Every professional displayed on Counselling Directory has been independently

 Before beginning in private practice, I was a volunteer counsellor in two Liverpool charities, Compass Counselling and The Brain Charity.
 I have worked with clients experiencing a range of difficulties including serious health problems, life-limiting illness, significantly challenging relationship difficulties, bereavement, anxiety and depression, PTSD, compulsive behaviour, childhood abuse, seeking meaning and purpose in life and pressures of working and family life.

 In addition to my initial training I have completed courses including in the following areas:

 - Managing risk when working with clients having suicidal thoughts

 - Working with clients with long-term health conditions

 - Supporting clients following sudden bereavement

 - Counselling Children and Young Adults

 - Trauma, PTSD and the Healing Process

-I have experience of short or long-term counselling and can provide either according to your preference.
-I offer a free initial 45-minute assessment appointment for you to tell me about your situation and what you expect counselling to be like.
-I will explain more about my way of working so you can decide if you would like to begin counselling with me.
-If you have a condition that prevents you from coming to my counselling room I will be happy to discuss the option of home visits.
+I have experience of short and long-term counselling and can provide either according to your preference.
+If you have a condition that prevents you from coming to my counselling room- I will be happy to discuss the option of home visits.